vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 Fireside has a local business owner captive, after catching them burning down one of their hideouts.
 ## Fireside
-Firesides a group of arsonists tasked to burn down
+Fireside is a group of arsonists tasked to burn down multiple local businesses by The Black Company.
 ### Ezra
 Ezra owes The Black Company money.
 He has to burn these places down *or else*.
 ### Luca